How a NOT NULL Column Migration Locked Our Users Table for 14 Minutes

 1.2s Same migration in staging

-Our first instinct was to blame the application deployment, not the migration.
-The new code had shipped simultaneously.
-We immediately rolled back the application tier — new pods swapped for old ones within 3 minutes.
-The outage continued.
-Whatever was wrong was not in the application layer.
+Our first instinct was to blame the application deploy, not the migration.
+New code had shipped simultaneously.
+We rolled back the application tier, new pods swapped in within 3 minutes.
+The outage kept going.
+Whatever was wrong wasn't in the app layer.

-The second theory was a connection pool exhaustion cascade.
-We'd seen this before: a slow operation holds connections open, the pool fills, new connections queue, latency spikes, and the system seizes.
-We checked PgBouncer metrics: 400 connections waiting.
-That matched the symptom, but it was the symptom, not the cause.
+Second theory: connection pool exhaustion cascade.
+We'd seen this pattern before.
+A slow operation holds connections, the pool fills, new connections queue, latency spikes, system seizes.
+PgBouncer metrics showed 400 connections waiting.
+That matched the symptom but wasn't the cause.
 Something was holding those connections, not the other way around.

 postgres — active queries at 10:06 AM